CSC-590-Open-Source-Development/Platform-Commander/README.md

 -----------------------------------------------------------
 **Required Hardware:**

 At the moment _PlatformCommander_ has beed tested for a MOOG 6 DOF 2000E motion platform (Models 170E122, 170E131; Nov 12, 1999).
-Currently, we adapt the code for the support of the MB-E-6DOF/12/1800KG model (Dec 15, 2020).
+Currently, we adapt the code to also support the MB-E-6DOF/12/1800KG model (Dec 15, 2020).

 A fully functional version of the server can be installed on hardware as thriftily as a Raspberry Pi 4 (https://www.raspberrypi.org/).
 In our lab an emulator version of the server installed on a raspberry pi is used for the implementation, testing and debugging of new experiments, the development of client-applications, and teaching purposes.